NostalgicLorikeet/NostalgicLorikeet.github.io/docs/a/twk_word_sources.md

 The infinitives list was generated using all entries in both the [English verbs](https://en.wiktionary.org/wiki/Category:English_verbs) and [English nouns](https://en.wiktionary.org/wiki/Category:English_nouns) categories.
 The list can be found [here](/thosewhoknow/infinitives.js).

 There are probably a lot of fucked up things that got caught in the list.

+There are a total of 43,937,784 possible phrases in the generator.